tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   `Either::Right` and `Either::Left` (they are subclasses of `Either` class - but it's just a Ruby-specific implementation detail).

-  monadic value (aka lifted value) is an instance of the monad's type. when some monad value is mentioned it's monadic value that is implied - (`Either` value is monadic value - not plain value wrapped into this monad). to lift a value is to wrap plain value in monad: `Either::Right(5)`.
+  monadic value (aka lifted value, a value with a context) is an instance of the monad's type. when some monad value is mentioned it's monadic value that is implied - (`Either` value is monadic value - not plain value wrapped into this monad). to lift a value is to wrap plain value in a monad: `Either::Right(5)`.

 - operations (only the first one is obligatory for all monads):